suse-edge/suse-edge.github.io/docs/documentation/SUSE ATIP/features.md

 SUSE ATIP is a platform designed for hosting modern, cloud native, Telco applications at scale from core to edge.

-This is the home of ATIP Documentation.
+This section documents how to configuration telco specific features on ATIP deployed clusters

 ##  Real Time
 ##  Multus